OODEval: Evaluating Large Language Models on Object-Oriented Design: Introduction

 \begin{itemize} \item \textbf{OODEval Benchmark}: A novel model-level benchmark for evaluating OOD generation, which is manually constructed and publicly available, including 50 tasks from requirements to class diagram designs and spans three difficulty levels—simple, moderate, and hard. \item \textbf{OODEval-Human Dataset}: The first human-rated OOD dataset, which includes 940 undergraduate-submitted solutions along with instructor ratings for each submission.
-This dataset enables comparisons of OOD capabilities between LLMs and humans and supports the evaluation of correlations between new evaluation metrics and human assessments. \item \textbf{CLUE Metrics}: A novel OOD correctness evaluation metric, containing both an overall performance metric and four local performance metrics.
+This dataset enables comparisons of OOD capabilities between LLMs and humans and supports the evaluation of correlations between new evaluation metrics and human assessments. \item \textbf{CLUE Metrics}: A novel OOD automatic evaluation metric set for assessing global and fine-grained OOD performance.
 These metrics are confirmed to be high correlation with human ratings on OODEval-Human. \item \textbf{Empirical Study}: A comprehensive evaluation of 29 diverse LLMs and human undergraduates on OOD tasks using OODEval and OODEval-Human.
 Our findings provide insights into model capabilities and highlight future research directions for LLMs on OOD tasks. \end{itemize}